CRS Score for Express Entry: What Colombian Applicants Actually Score in 2025

 Now add TEF Canada or TCF Canada results of NCLC 7 in all four skills (equivalent to B2 French, the level Colombian Spanish speakers can typically reach in 6-9 months of intensive study).

 The same person goes from 454 to 516.
-More importantly, they now qualify for French-language category draws, which ran with cut-offs between 379 and 450 in 2025.
-That is a near-certain ITA from a French draw.
+More importantly, they meet the score range of the reported 2025 French-language category draws, which ran with cut-offs between 379 and 450.
+Future invitations still depend on the applicable draw cutoff and profile eligibility.

 Spanish and French share roughly 75% lexical similarity.
 Colombian professionals are uniquely positioned to exploit this — the learning curve is substantially lower than for non-Romance language speakers, and the 50-point bilingualism bonus is the same regardless of where you started.